Director of Performance Program Barbara Schubert spearheads the instrumental ensemble program at Chicago, which includes the:

 University Chamber Orchestra • Matthew Sheppard, Director

 The University Chamber Orchestra is a 30- to 40-member ensemble of strings, woodwinds, and horns that specializes in Baroque, Classical, and 20th-century repertoire for smaller orchestra.
 The group presents three concerts per year, often pairing a major symphony by Mozart or Haydn with an overture, suite, or concerto for similar forces.
 UCO string sections are coached by members of the Spektral Quartet.
-The University Chamber Orchestra also serves as the pit orchestra for the Department’s annual collaboration with the Gilbert & Sullivan Opera Company, which will present Patience in March 2018.
+The University Chamber Orchestra also serves as the pit orchestra for the Department’s annual collaboration with the Gilbert & Sullivan Opera Company, which will present Merrie England in March 2019.

 University Wind Ensemble • Chip De Stefano, Director